Lifestyle

 Frequently Asked Questions

-What is the normal fee for a financial advisor?
+What is the standard fee for a financial advisor?

-There’s no normal fee, exactly, but the average percentage applied to AUM is around 1%, with flat annual rates varying between $2,000 and $7,500.
-Hourly rates tend to be for specific projects, and run $200 to $400.
+There’s no standard fee, but the average percentage applied to AUM is around 1%, with flat annual rates varying between $2,000 and $7,500.
+Hourly rates tend to be for specific projects and run $200 to $400.

 How much money should you have saved before talking to a financial advisor?

 Many financial advisors won’t work with portfolios below $100,000, though others have a $50,000 bar.
-You’ll need to shop around if you have less than $50,000 in assets and want professional advice, or consider a robo-advisor until you have saved more to warrant the use of a financial advisor.
-That said, there may be very specific instances for which you want to hire a planner, which is why per-project flat and hourly rates exist.
-These instances might include a strategy to pay down debt, to save enough money for a down payment, or improve your credit score.
+You’ll need to shop around if you have less than $50,000 in assets and want professional advice, or consider a robo-advisor until you have saved more to warrant using a financial advisor.
+That said, there may be particular instances for which you want to hire a planner, which is why per-project flat and hourly rates exist.
+These instances might include a strategy to pay down debt, save enough money for a down payment, or improve your credit score.

 What’s a robo-advisor?

 A robo-advisor is an automated tool—usually in the form of an app or a website—that makes investments on your behalf.
-These advisors are usually best for those who are just starting to save and build wealth, as the fees are low, with an average of 0.40% AUM annually, but they don’t offer the robust personalization that a certified financial planner would.
+These advisors are generally best for those just starting to save and build wealth, as the fees are low, with an average of 0.40% AUM annually.
+Still, they don’t offer the robust personalization that a certified financial planner would.

 Need help making sense of it all?